top of page

 A man in a wheelchair moves to the lift of a specialized vehicle .jpg

-The Passenger Assistant Training Scheme is also administered by the CTA.
+The Passenger Assistant Training Scheme is also administered by MiDAS and the CTA.
 The Scheme provides a nationally recognised standard for training Passenger Assistants.
 The PATS Scheme is available to anyone who has care or supervision responsibilities of passengers travelling by road.

 Accessible Parking Space